sophie177/rat-data-converter/README.md

 <!-- warning that this only works for windows/linux -->
 <!-- todo: add more detail / pictures. -->

-1. Convert your text file from MED-PC to `.xlxs` format using the 'delimited' option.
+1. Convert your text file using MED-PC to `.xlxs` format using the 'delimited' option.
 2. Download RatSorty.py and ensure it is saved to your machine as a `.py` file.
 Save the file to your desktop.
 (Note: these instructions assume it's not in a folder.)
 3. In the Windows Command Prompt (or linux terminal), write `cd desktop`.
 4. Hit enter, then type `python RatSort.py`.